-Wary of stepping foot in the kitchen and “accidentally” staying in there for three hours (seriously: it happens… being a bit cooking obsessed means entering the kitchen is a bit like entering the tardis… I can go on forever), I decided to grab some noodles on the way home.
-I remembered a post from one of my favourite London food bloggers (oh, now ex-London, sniff sniff), on Pho Express Islington… and off I set up upper street.
+Wary of stepping foot in the kitchen and “accidentally” staying there for hours (seriously: it happens… being a bit cooking obsessed means entering the kitchen is a bit like entering the tardis… ), I remembered a post from one of my favourite ex-London food bloggers , on Pho Express Islington, I decided to risk take-away.

 I spied the menu, saw that the chicken breast looked relatively well refrigerated, and I settled on that.
 Pho with Chicken.
 And off my waiter/chef/cashier went.
 Boiling kettles, assembling ingredients… all without taking his eye off his eye off his iPad which was streaming something Vietnamese alongside the counter.